Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • Aminoglycosides.

-Over time, the intestinal microflora is restored on its own.
-Whether it is necessary to see a doctor for mild forms of the disorder, the patient decides.
-But if the diarrhea does not go away for a long time, a specialist consultation is required.
+Over time, the intestinal microflora recovers on its own.
+Whether it is necessary to see a doctor for mild forms of the disorder is up to the patient to decide.
+But if diarrhea does not go away for a long time, consultation with a specialist is required.

 If diarrhea after antibiotics is complicated by the addition of the pathogen C. Difficile, then symptoms such as: